 The Councillors who make up the Parish Council, are elected every four years in local elections.
 The Council employs a Clerk whose role is to ensure that the business of the Parish Council runs smoothly within the legal requirements as laid down by Central Government and to carry out the policy decisions of the council.

 Regular monthly meetings are held together with an Annual Parish meeting at which a resume of the previous year's activities of the Parish Council is presented.

 Your Councillors are:

 Meetings are at 7pm in the JuliArnos meeting room, Huggate, YO42 1YJ and are usually held on the 3rd Tuesday of every month.
-Please check the meeting Agenda, which will be published at https://www.huggatevillage.org/village-meetings or on the Noticeboard in the bus shelter, for the current date and time.
+Please check the meeting Agenda, which will be published at https://www.huggatevillage.org/village-meetings and on the Noticeboard in the bus shelter, for the current date and time.